400 Sixth StreetNew Smyrna Beach, Florida 32168Phone: (386) 424-2600Fax: (386) 424-2575

 Assistant Principal: Corey McCormack

-VCS students will receive FREE Breakfast and Lunch from 9/9/2020-12/18/2020!
-However, after 12/18/2020 students will be charged normally, so we ask parents to complete the Lunch Application for free and reduced lunch!
+VCS students will receive FREE Breakfast and Lunch until the end of the 20-21 school year.
+However we ask parents to complete the Lunch Application for free and reduced lunch!
 This application also supports other programs and funding so we encourage ALL parents to complete!
 Thank you Rockets!

 Click the following link to see the application: https://www.vcsedu.org/schoolwaycafe/free-and-reduced-meal-applications

 In working towards creating a safe campus, staff and students participate in a number of safety drills over the course of the school year.
 We have already begun practicing what to do in an